 Besides the title, the URL and the description of the search result, you can see how long it will take to make the absolute best ever lasagna.
 And, you’ll see how many calories the lasagne contains.
 You need to add structured data to your web page to get such a rich snippet.

 There are all kinds of structured data.
 Structured data is always a code format.
 There’s structured data for books, for reviews, for movies, and for products in your online store, for instance.
 In all cases, structured data adds more details to your snippet in the search results.
+Browse Google’s Search Gallery to see which rich results are powered by structured data.

 We have to make one side note here.
 Unfortunately, Google does not always create a rich snippet of your page, even if you’ve added the structured data.
 There are no guarantees.
 So all you can do is add it to your page, and hope Google will pick it up!